Solve Instrument Transformer Problems

 Please also see our Instrument Transformer page for selecting current transformer.

-In order for the CTs to be correctly selected, they must be associated with the type of protection relay to be used whose range of protection in a given network is well defined.
+Note: In order for the CTs to be correctly selected, they must be associated with the type of protection relay to be used whose range of protection in a given network is well defined.
 Proper organization of the CT/ Relay setup defines the specific position and setting of the selected protections, the CT ratio, their power, accuracy and accuracy limit factor (ALF).
 Thorough specification of CTs also involves the protection input impedance, wiring impedance and the relay’s operating threshold.
 Remember that overcurrent protection monitors the magnitude of current, a differential protection compares the magnitude and direction of the incoming and outgoing current, and an earth fault protection considers the sum of the three-phase current.